Forgotten treasures in the HST/FOC UV imaging polarimetric archives of active galactic nuclei. II. Mrk 463E: Multi-wavelength Analysis

-Because the near-UV and near-IR maps have the same pixel size and have been properly aligned, it is possible to subtract one from the other.
-This is what we did to obtain the excess UV map, visible in Fig.~\ref{Fig:MRK463E_reddening}.
-It is a worthwhile exercise as the UV excess can be used to determine whether the UV light could be attributed to recent star formation (which, in turn, can be linked to evolutionary processes in the host galaxy) or a direct consequence of the AGN activity \citep{Fabian1989}.
-Our map clearly shows that the latter explanation is correct in the case of Mrk~463E: the UV excess perfectly matches the polar wind geometry.
-It is thus a solid evidence advocating for reprocessing of the thermal emission from the nucleus onto the Northern winds.
+Because the NUV and NIR maps have the same pixel size and have been properly aligned, it is possible to subtract one from the other.
+This is what we did to obtain the excess NUV map, visible in Fig.~\ref{Fig:MRK463E_reddening}.
+It is a worthwhile exercise as the NUV excess can be used to determine whether the UV light could be attributed to recent star formation (which, in turn, can be linked to evolutionary processes in the host galaxy) or a direct consequence of the AGN activity \citep{Fabian1989}.
+Our map clearly shows that the latter explanation is correct in the case of Mrk~463E: the NUV excess perfectly matches the polar wind geometry.
+It is thus a solid evidence advocating for reprocessing of the the UV-NIR continuum emission from the illuminating source (i.e., the nucleus) onto the Northern winds.
 Additionally, it indicates that the Northern winds are located in front of the host's galactic plane, in a similar fashion than NGC~1068 \citep{Kishimoto1999}.
 The Southern winds are very likely obscured by the dusty content of the host galaxy.
 It is interesting to note that there is a deficit of UV photons precisely at the base of the northern wind.
-Correlating this UV-excess map to radio maps of the parsec-scale jets could provide additional information to constrain more precisely the location of the nucleus.
+Correlating this NUV-excess map to radio maps of the parsec-scale jets could provide additional information to constrain more precisely the location of the nucleus.